-Some say it’s the capital of Latin America, and if I decide to settle back in the USA, Miami would make a lot of sense.
+Some say it's the capital of Latin America, and if I decide to settle back in the USA, Miami will make a lot of sense.

 A three-hour flight can get you to most of Central America, the Caribbean, and the northern countries of South America.

 It's a melting pot of Latin and Caribbean cultures.

 Plus, like New York City, it attracts the full spectrum of people, from the richest to the most impoverished immigrants, looking for a better life.